 Purpose of the Project

-Creating a master redevelopment plan for Steigerwald Commerce Center will seek to maximize the economic potential of the Port of Camas/Washougal's assets and provide predictability during future phases of development, while maintaining flexibility needed to meet the demands of a dynamic market.
+The master redevelopment plan for Steigerwald Commerce Center will maximize the economic potential of this Port of Camas-Washougal asset and provide predictability during future phases of development, while maintaining flexibility needed to meet the demands of a dynamic market.

 Steigerwald Commerce Center Development Standards

 Instead, the excess runoff is being conveyed to the Port’s flood control pump station where it is pumped to the Columbia River.
 (The diversion structure was designed and installed by the Army Corps of Engineers in the early 1990’s.)
-Over the course of many months, the Port has worked with the Corps to determine the impact on future development of Steigerwald Commerce Center and to develop a corrective course of action.
+Over the course of many months, the Port has worked with the Corps to develop a corrective course of action.
 This process is ongoing.

-Although the Corps is still working on corrective action, it has concluded that the excess runoff being diverted through the Port’s pump station does not negatively impact the ability of the pump station to handle additional runoff from future development.
+The Corps is working on corrective action; however, it has concluded that the excess runoff being diverted through the Port’s pump station does not negatively impact the ability of the pump station to handle additional runoff from future development.

 In July 2013, the Port received $499,000 from the Washington State Community Economic Revitalization Board (CERB) to fund the first building in Phase 1 of the Commerce Center.